Troubleshooting Enterprise Manager

 Troubleshooting installation/deployment issues for Enterprise Manager and Agent

 The agent is distributed as a native OS package that can be installed from the MariaDB Enterprise repositories.
-The repositories can be installed by following the repository installation instructions.
+The repositories can be installed by following the repository installation instructionsarrow-up-right.

 Make sure to use the mariadb_es_repo_setup script with your Customer Download Token.